Divine Council: Hebrew/Israelite

-In the Books of Kings 22:19, the prophet Micaiah has a vision of Yahweh seated among "the whole host of heaven" standing on his right and on his left.
-He asks who will go entice Ahab and a spirit volunteers.
-This has been interpreted as an example of a divine council.
+Additional examples are in 1 Kings and the Book of Job.
+In 1 Kings 22:19, the prophet Micaiah has a vision of Yahweh seated among "the whole host of heaven" standing on his right and on his left.
+He asks who will entice Ahab, and a spirit volunteers.
 The first two chapters of the Book of Job describe the "Sons of God" assembling in the presence of Yahweh.
-Like "multitudes of heaven", the term "Sons of God" defies certain interpretation.
-This assembly has been interpreted by some as another example of divine council.
-Others translate "Sons of God" as "angels", and thus argue this is not a divine council because angels are God's creation and not deities.
+Both of these assemblies have been interpreted as another example of a divine council.

+Writes Christian theologian David N. Freedman for the Anchor Bible Dictionary:

-"The role of the divine assembly as a conceptual part of the background of Hebrew prophecy is clearly displayed in two descriptions of prophetic involvement in the heavenly council.
+The role of the divine assembly as a conceptual part of the background of Hebrew prophecy is clearly displayed in two descriptions of prophetic involvement in the heavenly council.
 In 1 Kings 22:19–23...
-Micaiah is allowed to see God (elohim) in action in the heavenly decision regarding the fate of Ahab.
+Micaiah is allowed to see God in action in the heavenly decision regarding the fate of Ahab.
 Isaiah 6 depicts a situation in which the prophet himself takes on the role of the messenger of the assembly and the message of the prophet is thus commissioned by Yahweh.
-The depiction here illustrates this important aspect of the conceptual background of prophetic authority."
+The depiction here illustrates this important aspect of the conceptual background of prophetic authority.

+Michael S. Heiser has argued that even if some of these beings are understood to be "gods," that does not mean that the biblical writers were saying that Yahweh is not unique; rather, Heiser understands Yahweh to be the only creator God whereas the other gods are subordinate created beings.